Is your pillow painful or perfect?

 Shoulder pain

-Numbness and tingling in the hands at night due to the nerves and blood vessels that pass from the neck to the arm being squashed
+Numbness and tingling in the hands (due to the nerves and blood vessels being squashed)

 Upper back pain